Hybrid Master of Science Degree in Homeland Security (Law and Policy)

 - Managing homeland security incidents effectively

 Homeland security professionals work in an increasingly complex environment requiring high-level critical and creative thinking.
-Whether you’re a military officer or a government or private sector employee responsible for security operations and disaster preparedness, the online M.S. in Homeland Security (Law & Policy) degree will advance your technical expertise and enhance your value to your organization.
+Whether you’re a military officer or a government or private sector employee responsible for security operations and disaster preparedness, the hybrid M.S. in Homeland Security (Law & Policy) degree will advance your technical expertise and enhance your value to your organization.
 Through a culminating simulation course, you will prove your readiness to manage an intensive homeland security crisis, providing frontline leadership in the following sectors:

 Gain a strong foundation in law and policy as it relates to homeland security – as well as homeland security legislative and administrative policies and goals – and advance your knowledge in specific homeland security fields relating directly to the public and private spheres.